 CHARDON LOCAL SCHOOLS PARENT-STUDENT HANDBOOK

+CHARDON

-CHARDON SCHOOLS
+SCHOOLS

 Property of:

 Address:

 Phone #:

 In case of emergency, please notify:

 Name: Phone #:

 The information in this book was the best available at press time.
 Watch for additional information and changes.

-School

-Datebooks

-an scliminnovations company

-No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form, without getting prior written permission of the publisher.
+Initiation in this book.
+School Datebooks an scliminnovations company No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form, without getting prior written permission of the publisher. ©2018.

-©2017.
 SDI Innovations.
 All Rights Reserved.